rafalpsciuk/easyTravel-Builder/README.md

 ET_BB_DEPLOY_HOME=. \
 ET_CF_DEPLOY_HOME=. \
 ET_LG_DEPLOY_HOME=. \
-./build-easytravel.sh
+./build.sh
 ```

-### Option B: `build-easytravel-in-docker.sh`
+### Option B: `build-in-docker.sh`

-Use `build-easytravel-in-docker.sh` if you want to build easyTravel deployment artefacts in a build environment that runs in Docker, so you don't have to set up your own.
+Use `build-in-docker.sh` if you want to build easyTravel deployment artefacts in a build environment that runs in Docker, so you don't have to set up your own.
 Deployment artefacts can be found in a directory `deploy` inside your current working directory.
 You can override the default behavior by providing the following *environment variables* to the script:

 | Environment Variable  | Defaults                    | Description
 |:----------------------|:----------------------------|:-----------